 The Company continues to compensate its independent directors through the use of annual retainers.
 After the independent directors are elected, the Company awards each independent director an annual cash retainer of \$110,000, paid quarterly, and makes a restricted stock award with a grant date value of \$175,000 that vests on the first anniversary of the grant date.
 In addition to the annual cash and restricted stock retainers for service as a director described above, each independent director receives additional annual retainers based on his or her role(s) as a committee chairperson, a committee member or Lead Independent Director.
 The chairperson of the Audit Committee and the chairperson of the Compensation Committee each are paid an annual retainer of \$35,000.
-The chairperson of the Governance and Nominating Committee is paid an annual retainer of \$25,000.
-Each member of the Audit Committee and Compensation Committee is paid a \$15,000 annual retainer.
+The chairperson of the Governance and Nominating Committee is paid a \$15,000 annual retainer.
 Each member of the Governance and Nominating Committee is paid a \$10,000 annual retainer.
-The annual retainer for the Lead Independent Director is \$50,000.
-These committee chairperson, committee member and Lead Independent Director retainers are paid 50% in cash and 50% in restricted stock.
+The annual retainer for the Lead Independent Director retainers are paid 50% in cash and 50% in restricted stock.

-The Company's 2019 Stock Incentive Plan provides that the aggregate grant date fair market value of equity awards that may be granted during any fiscal year to an independent director shall not exceed \$750,000.
+The Operating Partnership's 2019 Stock Incentive Plan (the "2019 Plan") provides that the aggregate grant date fair market value of equity awards that may be granted during any fiscal year to an independent director shall not exceed \$750,000.